PatrikAAberg/dmce/README.md

 ## How to get started

 ### Alternative 1: Install Using .deb package
 Find the latest released debian package in "releases" to the right on this page.
-Download it, install and configure dmce:
+Download it, install and set up dmce:

     $ dpkg -i dmce-X.Y-Z.deb    # To uninstall: $ dpkg -r dmce

-    $ dmce-configure-global
+    $ dmce-setup

 This will produce a .dmceconfig file at /home/$USER and a dmce configuration directory at /home/$USER/.config.
-Use the files in this directory to control DMCE behaviour.
+Modify the files in this directory to directly control DMCE behaviour OR use the "dmce-set-profile" tool which has some pre-set profiles that handle common use-cases.

 ### Alternative 2: Clone the git or download tarball